Common questions regarding municipal efforts to help address homelessness in the Halifax region

 The municipality's approach to homeless encampments centres on treating people experiencing homelessness in our public spaces with dignity while working to find ways to best support them within our capacity and scope as a municipality.

-- Has the municipality's approach to homeless encampments changed?
+- What is the municipality's approach to homeless encampments?

-From the outset, the approach has been to allow occupants of homeless encampments to remain until adequate housing has been identified and offered, or until the health and safety of the occupants or public are at risk.
+For these reasons, the municipality’s approach has been to allow occupants of homeless encampments to remain until adequate housing has been identified and offered, or until the health and safety of the occupants or public are at risk.